h2park/generator-zooid/README.md

 - Coverage

 ### Zooid Application
-Create a microsite or application that will work well with Zooids
+Create a React microsite or application and use Zooids!

 ##### Usage
+To create a new application:
 ```
 yo zooid:application
 ```